Calivigny Island: History

 The parent island of Grenada abounds in archaeological sites.
 In 1964 Ripley P. and Adelaide K. Bullen produced an archaeological summary of Grenada which listed fourteen sites, of which the most important are Calivigny Island, Saanne Suazey, Pearls, and Westerhall Point.
 These terrestrial vertebrates were identified as Iguana sp., Chelonia mydas, Didelphis marsupialis, Dasyprocta sp., Canis familiaris, and Homo sapiens.

 Also discovered were many Arawakan Ceramic Age (500—400 B.C.) artifacts in recent years; most of them in archaeological sites including those on Calivigny Island.
 One such finding there was decorated with a number of circular designs in black on the red clay background.
 The original site has since been destroyed by hurricanes and subsequent resort buildings.

+The site served as a plantation in the colonial era, having a total of 338 slaves at its height in the year 1820.

 Between the 1960s and 1970s there was an old inn on the island called Calivigny Island Inn in a partly restored 10-room house, it was just a half-mile from the main island of Grenada and was considered a pleasant place to spend an afternoon by the white sands.
 Local fishermen and snorkelers were often the chief visitors.